pegas123/export_github_repo_issues.cs/README.md

 Simple/minimalistic C# Console Application to pull the list of Issues from private or public GitHub project repository.

-The current varsion creates a CSV file with an issue and comment lines.
+The current version creates a CSV file with an issue and comment lines.
 Comments are included by default, can be excluded at Project.cs Line 43 by setting the parameter withComments: false.

 Enables Issue filtration by